Strings Program: Violin, Viola, and Cello

 Private Lessons

-All beginner lessons are scheduled by the beginning strings coordinator, Dr. Kasia Borup.
-All other lessons will be scheduled individually by each student's parent and their teacher.
+Private lessons are scheduled individually by each student's parent and their teacher.
 Students meet weekly with their private teacher.
 Lesson length is determined at the beginning of each academic year or during the audition.
 Students are encouraged to arrive 10 minutes early to warm up before lessons.

 Student Recitals

-Quarterly recitals offer the opportunity for students to demonstrate their progress to family and friends and help develop self-confidence and musical mastery.
-All students are required to participate in each concert.
+Semi-annual recitals offer the opportunity for students to demonstrate their progress to family and friends and help students develop self-confidence and musical mastery.

 Practice